manuelbonilla/reactive-grasping-task/README.md

   - `roslaunch reactive_grasping task_core.launch`;
 9. If you touch the Glove with an object, the KUKA robot should perform a grasp primitive to grab it.
 When the hand is closed, touch it again to let the robot open it and come back to the home pose.
 Do it as many times as you want (infinite loop until ROS shutdown).

+## Calibration
+The *comparision_dataset.yaml* can be calibrated by enabling the ROS param *calibration*.
+Touch the glove several times and interactively choose which acceleration map is is satisfactory (use the MATLAB script *visualize_acceleration_maps.m* to help you visualizing the maps).
+The chosen acceleration maps has to be searched in the *&#42;_accelerations_map.dat* log file and copied (in the proper position) in the *comparison_dataset.yaml* configuration file.

 ## Info and Warnings